eth-protocol-fellows/cohort-five/notes/ChiragMahaveerParmar.md

 10. The BLS scheme is vulnerable to an attack, called the rogue public key attack. i can publish my public key to be my public key minus your public key. after which when i sign a message i can claim that both of us signed over it (but you didn't).
 The signature would verify as an aggregated signature, because when your public key is added to rogue public key the resulting aggregate would be my original public key.
 11. the merge essentially is merging the existing execution layer (without proof of work) into the new consensus layer or beacon chain.
 The contracts for PoS were launched on EL, where validators made deposits but they participated in the consensus game on the beacon chain.
 12. PoS is subject to lesser economic risks compared to PoW.
+13. SSZ serializes a data structure into a byte array but is dependent on knowledge of the schema to reconstruct the data structure. in other words, two different data structures can get serialized to the same byte array and without the schema of the data structure we won't know how to differentiate between the two.
+    * in the serialized string, dynamicaly sized datatypes are represented as 32 bit pointers and sotred at the last of the serialized string.
+Pointers are relative to the start of the containers in which synamically sized datatypes live.
+    * most importantly containers containing variable length types are themselves considered variable length. in other words if container A contains a List then container A is variable length.
+Interestingly, the list within container A uses pointers, and IFF container A is itself packed into another container B then even container A will use pointer.
+14. hash tree roots run over ssz. first we ssz then we split into 32 byte chunks and create merkle tree.
+The rules are more nuanced than this but this is the gist.
+Hash tree roots do something awesome, the take advantge of second preimage attacks on merkle trees, since inclusion proofs of the roots of subtrees guarantee inclusion of the entire body. [summaries and expansions](https://eth2book.info/capella/part2/building_blocks/merkleization/#summaries-and-expansions)

 questions: